JAZ-013/hazaar-warlock/docs/delayed-exec.md

 The benefits of tagging are that you can ensure that a particular function will never attempt to be executed if it already exists.

-## Running the schedular from the command-line
+## Running Warlock from the command-line

-It's not suggested that a developer ever do this, but during testing it is sometimes handy to have control over when the schedular runs.
+It's not suggested that a developer ever do this, but during testing it is sometimes handy to have control over when Warlock runs.

-To run the schedular from the command line do the following:
+To run Warlock from the command line do the following:

 * *cd* into your Hazaar MVC application path
 * Run the following command: